Ojas2217/NetNote/README.md

 NetNote is a distributed Note Taking application made as a part of the CSE1105 course at TU Delft

 # Installation and Usage
-To run the template project from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`) or you need to use the Maven wrapper (`mvnw`).
+To run the project from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`) or you need to use the Maven wrapper (`mvnw`).
 You can then execute

 	mvn clean install